Godhart/hass-lights-control/INTRO.md

 though.

 In the end I got configuration that works but hard to support.
-Besides I hadn't found easy way for describing some automations that is more than just toggling lights by switch or sensor like notification before automatic turn-off, time based power savings, dynamic lighting.
+Besides I hadn't found easy way for describing some automations that is more than just toggling lights by button or sensor like notification before automatic turn-off, time based power savings, dynamic lighting.

 I had described notification actions for few important places but when I wanted to apply those rules to other lights